srcolinas/srcolinas.github.io/content/compression-tool.md

 ## Food for Thought

-I ommited steps six and seven entirely to avoid a huge post, but you can check my full implementation at https://github.com/srcolinas/codingchallenges_solutions/tree/main/compression-tool
+I ommited steps six and seven entirely to avoid a huge post, but you can check my full implementation at [](https://github.com/srcolinas/codingchallenges_solutions/tree/main/compression-tool)

 Here are some things to think about:

 * Remember that the output file will also contain a hedear with the frequencies for each character, so the final amount of bytes is the bytes in the payload + the bytes in the header.
 If we have a large document, we will still achieve some compression, so that is fine.
 * I originally thought I didn't need to write the frequencies to the output file and then build the tree from that.
 I thought I could just write the prefix-code table and I would be able to restore a file.
 Think about why if you encounter the same issue.
+* The test cases sometimes use objecs that would never appear in real life, like a tree with a particular structure; however, it is fine to use that for testing, since they are compact ways to highlight particular cases that we need to support in a particular implementation.
+* It is nice to see a real application of data structures and algorithmos out there (did you notice depth first searh? :) ).
+I know there are many, but the world of high level languages an libraries makes us not to think about that too often).

 ---